adney11/probe-api/dtraceroute.md

 Tracing route to 8.8.8.8 from AS3320:
 over a maximum of 30 hops:

+Tracing route to [8.8.8.8] from probe ID 7722387 net "Deutsche Telekom AG" (DE) over a maximum of 30 hops:
   1    <1 ms    <1 ms    <1 ms  172.16.2.254
   2     *        *        *     62.159.95.221
   3     3 ms    16 ms     3 ms  62.154.10.157